BabaWolo/PseudocodeTranspiler/README.md

 <br>

 ## Guide
-Open your terminal and change the current directory to the location where you want the cloned repository.
+On your desktop open a terminal and change the current directory to the location where you want the cloned repository.
 To clone the repository, type the following
 ```
 git clone https://github.com/SW4-G3-AAU/pseudocode.git
 ```